kaechb/lit_ecology_classifier/docs/quickstart.rst

 Data Structure Details
 ----------------------

-The `TarImageDataset` class expects the data to be structured as follows:
+The `TarImageDataset` or `ImageFolderDataset` class expects the data to be structured as follows:

 - The root directory should contain subdirectories for each class.
 - Each subdirectory should contain the image files for that class.